The Pro-Life Movement Does Not Want To End Abortion

 Jane Roe and the Uphill Battle Pro-Lifers Faced

-Anti-abortion activists up to 1972 were predominantly Roman Catholic.
+Anti-abortion activists up to 1972 were predominantly religious conservatives like Roman Catholics.
 In 1973, the Supreme Court ruled in favor of Jane Roe, handing a huge victory to the pro-choice movement and dealing a defining blow to those who believe in the sanctity of human life.

 Policies that Don’t Save Lives

 The anti-abortion movement has been around for a long time and has taken many different forms.
 However, the pro-life industry needs abortion in order to justify its own existence.
 Without abortion, many in these pro-life organizations would lose their jobs.
 Anti-abortion leaders, activists, and politicians run on anti-abortion policies, but they do not follow through once they attain office.
 If they truly valued human life, they would do what is necessary to end the murder of our nation’s children.